OliverBrotchie/conveyance-cli/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Just follow the defualt install instructions.
 When the Conveyancing CLI is finished we will be able to install it using the following:

 ```
 cargo install conveyance